davidgundry/MathsForCS/_course/numerical-systems/binary-multiplication.md

 permalink: /course/binary-multiplication/
 ---

-Binary multiplication and division.
-Actually a lot easier than it sounds.
+Binary multiplication are actually a lot easier than they sound.
 It's like long multiplication and long division, but with far fewer numbers to worry about, as you only have to deal with 1s and 0s.
+Once you've learned the process, doing it is quick and painless.

 Watch the video and then answer the questions below.